PyBotDevs/skyblockpy/README.md

 If no errors are returned by the API endpoint (status code 200 is returned), then the API output is returned as a `dict`.

+### Obtaining an API key
+Go to the Hypixel Minecraft Java server and use `/api` command.

 ### I found a bug/I want to add a missing feature!
 Just make a new issue [here](https://github.com/PyBotDevs/skyblockpy/issues/new) and describe the bug/feature.